MLL-rearranged (MLL-r) leukemias account for 5-10% of human acute leukemia and is associated with

 poor prognosis.
 The unmet clinical needs and the lack of an effective targeted therapy to the MLL-r

-central role for the histone H3 lysine 79 (H3K79) methyltransferase DOT1L in MLL-r leukemogenesis.
+role for the histone H3 lysine 79 (H3K79) methyltransferase DOT1L in MLL-r leukemogenesis.
+Important

-Important clinical responses have been noted with DOT1L inhibitor treatment as a single agent, however,
+clinical responses have been noted with DOT1L inhibitor treatment as a single agent, however, it is expected

-Our preliminary studies based on a DOT1L-inhibitor sensitization screen in MLL-r leukemia have identified
+Our preliminary studies based on a DOT1L-inhibitor sensitization screen have identified an essential role

-of this application is to determine the critical epigenetic mechanisms that mediate the availability of SIRT1 to
+oncogenes.
+The objective of this application is to determine the critical epigenetic mechanisms that

-suppress oncogene expression in MLL-r leukemia.
-Our central hypothesis is that BAZ2A, a chromatin
+collaborate with DOT1L to maintain oncogene expression in MLL-r leukemia.
+Our central hypothesis is

-CRISPR protein scan technology for de novo discovery of the functional elements in DOT1L and BAZ2A
+validate a novel high-density CRISPR protein scan technology for de novo discovery of the functional

 This study is innovative because (1) it introduces a novel concept of simultaneously targeting multiple

-components of an epigenetic network to efficiently suppress the cancer programs, and (2) it establishes a
+components of an epigenetic feed-forward loop to efficiently suppress the cancer programs, and (2) it

-brand new genetic screen approach for a sub-protein level functional domain discovery.
-The impact of this
+establishes a brand new genetic screen approach for a sub-protein level functional domain discovery.
+The

-research will be of significance because (1) it immediately provides novel therapeutic opportunities
+impact of this research will be of significance because (1) it immediately provides novel therapeutic

-against the difficult-to-treat MLL-r leukemias, and (2) it will help identify novel functional elements in
+opportunities against the difficult-to-treat MLL-r leukemias, and (2) it will help identify novel functional